Fixed-term Parliaments Act 2011

 The Fixed-term Parliaments Act 2011 (c.
-14) (FTPA) was an Act of the Parliament of the United Kingdom that for the first time set in legislation a default fixed election date for a general election to the Westminster parliament.
-It remained in force until 2022, when it was repealed.
+14) (FTPA) was an act of the Parliament of the United Kingdom which, for the first time, set in legislation a default fixed election date for general elections in the United Kingdom.
+It remained in force until 2022, when it was repealed by the Dissolution and Calling of Parliament Act 2022.
 Since then, as before its passage, elections are required by law to be held at least once every five years, but can be called earlier if the prime minister advises the monarch to exercise the royal prerogative to do so.
-Prime ministers have often employed this mechanism to call an election before the end of their five-year term, sometimes fairly early in it, and critics saw this as giving an unfair advantage to the incumbent prime minister.
+Prime ministers have often employed this mechanism to call an election before the end of their five-year term, sometimes fairly early in it.
+Critics have said this gives an unfair advantage to the incumbent prime minister, allowing them to call a general election at a time that suits them electorally.
 While it was in force, the FTPA removed this longstanding power of the prime minister.

-Under the FTPA, the next general election was automatically scheduled for the first Thursday in May of the fifth year after the previous general election, or the fourth year if the date of the previous election was before the first Thursday in May.
+Under the FTPA, general elections were automatically scheduled for the first Thursday in May of the fifth year after the previous general election, or the fourth year if the date of the previous election was before the first Thursday in May.
 However, the FTPA also provided two ways to call an election earlier.
 One was a Commons vote of no confidence in the government, which still required only a simple majority of voters.
 The other was a vote explicitly in favour of an earlier election, which required a qualified majority of two-thirds of the total membership of the Commons.
 The first election under the FTPA was held on 7 May 2015.
 An early election was held in 2017, after Prime Minister Theresa May received approval to call it by a two-thirds majority.

-Under the FTPA, the next general election was scheduled for 2022, but the Early Parliamentary General Election Act 2019, passed with Opposition support, circumvented the FTPA, providing for an election on 12 December 2019 while otherwise leaving the FTPA in place.
-After winning the election, the Conservative Party committed to repealing the FTPA.
-In fulfilment of this manifesto pledge, the government published on 1 December 2020 a draft Fixed-term Parliaments Act 2011 (Repeal) Bill that would repeal the FTPA and revive the royal prerogative power of dissolving Parliament as it existed before the Act.
-The legislation was formally announced as the Dissolution and Calling of Parliament Bill in the Queen's Speech of 11 May 2021, and granted Royal Assent on 24 March 2022.
+Under the FTPA, the following general election was scheduled for 2022, but the Early Parliamentary General Election Act 2019, passed with Opposition support, circumvented the FTPA, providing for an election on 12 December 2019 while otherwise leaving the FTPA in place.
+The Conservative Party entered the election with a manifesto pledge to repeal the FTPA.
+The resulting Conservative majority government, in fulfilment of its commitment, published on 1 December 2020 a draft Fixed-term Parliaments Act 2011 (Repeal) Bill to repeal the FTPA and revive the royal prerogative power of dissolving Parliament as it existed before the act.
+The repealing legislation was formally announced in the Queen's Speech of 11 May 2021, and granted royal assent as the Dissolution and Calling of Parliament Act 2022 on 24 March 2022.